 But in addition to these more studied applications for CBD, people buy hemp products to help with their mood, control nausea and appetite, offset the symptoms of migraines, and, through topical applications, treat psoriasis, eczema, and other skin conditions.
 CBD vapes, certainly, will work differently in your body than oils.

-All these uses for CBD have some backing in research—either through animal tests or more broadly in the study of cannabis with THC—but it’s important to keep in mind that there is no scientific consensus.
+All these health benefits of CBD have some backing in research—either through animal tests or more broadly in the study of cannabis with THC—but it's important to keep in mind that there is no scientific consensus.
 CBD works differently for everyone.

 CBD oil is most commonly delivered in a tincture format.
 To take CBD oil, place the desired dose into your mouth or under your tongue (which is thought to increase absorption amount and speed), holding it there for up to a minute.
 You can also mix CBD oil into food and drink.

 CBD oil products come in three different formats.
 Full-spectrum CBD oil incorporates all of the compounds present in the hemp plant, other cannabinoids (including no more than 0.3% THC), terpenes, flavonoids, and essential fatty acids.
 This full spectrum of hemp bioactives is closest to nature’s design of the plant.
 It is often discussed alongside the “entourage effect,” a theorized phenomenon that describes the potential synergy that a full array of hemp plant compounds (cannabinoids, terpenes, flavonoids, etc.) may provide.
 The entourage effect is beginning to be discussed in clinical research applications in, for example, mood and anxiety disorders.